alex-peck/monarch-amazon-sync/README.md

 > [!WARNING]
 > This should be considered a BETA and therefore I have made the decision to not release it to the Chrome store yet.
 I've tested it pretty well but it may cause untold harm to your Monarch transactions!
 I recommend downloading a copy of your Monarch transactions before using this!

-1. Download the latest release zip (`monarch-amazon-sync.zip`) from the [releases page](https://github.com/alex-peck/monarch-amazon-sync/releases/latest)
+1. Download the latest release zip (`chrome-monarch-amazon-sync.zip`) from the [releases page](https://github.com/alex-peck/monarch-amazon-sync/releases/latest)
 2. Unzip the file
 3. Open Chrome and navigate to `chrome://extensions`
 4. Enable developer mode